On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: The setup and the main results

-Since squares of Dirac-type operators are normally hyperbolic, Theorem~\ref{thm: existence_Feynman_propagator_NHOp} can be used to show that Hadamard states exist for Dirac-type operators when $E$ is equipped with a positive-definite sesquilinear form.
-The existence of a hermitian inner product on which the Dirac operator is formally selfadjoint is however rather exceptional.
-The natural inner product on spinors on spacetimes is not positive-definite but indefinite and therefore the positivity property for the Feynman propagator cannot be concluded directly for the Dirac operator on a globally hyperbolic spacetime with spin structure.
-We provide another construction of Feynman propagators with positivity for Dirac-type operators employing a direct microlocal decomposition~\eqref{eq: microlocal_decomposition_causal_propagator_Dirac_type_op} of Pauli-Jordan-Lichnerowicz operator in \begin{restatable}{theorem}{HadamardBisolutionDiracTypeOp} Let $E \to M$ be a smooth complex vector bundle over a globally hyperbolic manifold $(M, g)$ endowed with a nondegenerate sesquilinear form $\langle \cdot | \cdot \rangle$ such that the Dirac-type operator $D$ on $E$ is formally selfadjoint.
-Then there exists a Feynman propagator $\mathsf{S}^{\Feyn}$ for $D$ such that $\omega := - \ri (\mathsf{S}^{\Feyn} - S^{\adv})$ is formally selfadjoint.
-In addition, if there exists a positive-definite sesquilinear form on $E$ induced by Clifford multiplication with any future directed timelike covector (in the sense of~\eqref{eq: positive_definite_sesequilinear_form_Dirac_type_op}), then the Feynman propagator can be chosen such that $\omega$ is nonnegative with respect to $\langle \cdot|\cdot \rangle$ and hence defines Hadamard bisolution of $D$. \end{restatable}
+Since the square of any Dirac-type operator is normally hyperbolic, Theorem~\ref{thm: existence_Feynman_propagator_NHOp} can be used to show that Hadamard states exist for such an operator whenever the underlying vector bundle is equipped with a hermitian form.
+However, the existence of a hermitian inner product on which Dirac-type operators are formally selfadjoint is rather exceptional.
+The natural inner product on spinors on a spacetime is not positive-definite rather \textit{indefinite} and therefore the positivity property for Feynman propagators cannot be concluded directly for a Dirac-type operator on a globally hyperbolic spin-spacetime employing Theorem~\ref{thm: existence_Feynman_propagator_NHOp}.
+Let $\big( E \to M, (\cdot|\cdot) \big)$ be a vector bundle over a globally hyperbolic (not necessarily spin) spacetime $(M, g)$, endowed with a sesquilinear form $(\cdot|\cdot)$ and let $D$ be a Dirac-type operator on $E$ that is formally selfadjoint with respect to this sesquilinear form.
+Suppose that $\Sigma$ is a smooth spacelike Cauchy hypersurface of $M$ and that $N$ is a future-directed unit normal vector field on $M$ along $\Sigma$.
+We assume that

+is a fibrewise hermitian form on $E$, where $\symb{D}$ is the principle symbol of $D$ and ${\cdot}^{\flat} : C^{\infty} (M; TM) \to C^{\infty} (M; T^{*} M)$ is the unique linear pointwise bijection.
+We now provide another construction of Feynman propagators $\mathsf{S}^{\Feyn}$ for $D$ together with positivity, employing a direct microlocal decomposition (see~\eqref{eq: microlocal_decomposition_causal_propagator_Dirac_type_op}) of the Pauli-Jordan operator for $D$, in